scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

    * A dialog appears asking whether the existing .idea folder should be overwritten.
 Select `Yes`. :warning: This deletes all existing run configurations, thus you need to revert the changes (see next step).
    * Do a revert of all changes: Menu `VCS > Git > Revert` -> `Revert`

+### Install and Configure Docker

+After installing Docker you need to make configuration changes for IntelliJ and ElasticSearch to work correctly.

+In Docker Settings:
+ * "General" > "Expose daemon on tcp://localhost:2375 without TLS"
+    * This is needed so that our IntelliJ Docker run configurations can connect to Docker
+ * "Advanced" > "Memory" > 4096MB (or more)
+    * The default is 2048MB, this is not enough, because ElasticSearch alone needs 2GB to start.
+ * "Shared Drives" > Share the drive where you checked out the Scenarioo repository
+    * This is needed if you want to use the "Scenarioo - Hafenarbeiter komponiert Dev Cluster" run configuration, because it accesses the war and the generated test data.

 ## Developer Guide

 For more information on how to develop, build and test Scenarioo properly, head over to the [Developer Guide](Developer-Guide.md)!